-6 While Newton may be best known for his studies on light, he was the first to predict the speed of 7 sound.
-However his theory was in error by4 $\sqrt{c_p/c_v} = \sqrt{1.4} = 1.183$.
-This famous error would not be 8 resolved for over two hundred years, awaiting the formulation of thermodynamics by Laplace, Maxwell 9 and Boltzmann, and others.
-What was needed was the concept of constant-heat, or adiabatic process.
-10 For audio frequencies (0.02-20 [kHz]), the small temperature gradients cannot diffuse the distance of a 11 wavelength in one cycle (Pierce, 1981; Boyer and Merzbach, 2011), "trapping" the heat energy in the 12 wave.
-There were several other physical enigmas, such as the observation that sound disappears in a 13 vacuum and that a vacuum cannot draw water up a column by more than 34 feet.
+While Newton may be best known for his studies on light, he was the first to predict the speed of 6 sound.
+However his theory was in error by $\sqrt{c_p/c_v} = \sqrt{1.4} = 1.183$ .
+This famous error would not be resolved for over two hundred years, awaiting the formulation of thermodynamics and the equi-partition 7 8 theorem, by Maxwell and Boltzmann, and others.
+What was needed was the concept of constant-heat, 9 or adiabatic process.
+For audio frequencies (0.02-20 [kHz]), the small temperature gradients cannot 10 diffuse the distance of a wavelength in one cycle (Pierce, 1981; Boyer and Merzbach, 2011), "trapping" 11 the heat energy in the wave.
+There were several other physical enigmas, such as the observation that 12 sound disappears in a vacuum and that a vacuum cannot draw water up a column by more than 34 13 feet.
+14

 There are other outstanding examples where physiology impacted mathematics.
-Leonardo da Vinci 14 is well known for his studies of the human body.
-Helmholtz's theories of music and the percep-15 tion of sound are excellent examples of under-appreciated fundamental mathematical contributions 16 (Helmholtz, 1863a).
-Lord Kelvin (aka William Thompson),5 was one of the first true engineer-scientists, 17 equally acknowledged as a mathematical physicist and well known for his interdisciplinary research, 18 knighted by Queen Victoria in 1866.
-Lord Kelvin coined the term thermodynamics, a science more 19 fully developed by Maxwell (the same Maxwell of electrodynamics).
-Thus the interdisciplinary nature 20 of science has played many key roles in the development of thermodynamics.6 Lord Rayleigh's book on 21 the theory of sound (Rayleigh, 1896) is a classic text, read even today by anyone who studies acoustics.
-22 23
+Leonardo da Vinci 15 is well known for his studies of the human body.
+Helmholtz's theories of music and the percep-16 tion of sound are excellent examples of under-appreciated fundamental mathematical contributions 17 (Helmholtz, 1863a).
+Lord Kelvin (aka William Thompson), was one of the first true engineer-scientists, 18 equally acknowledged as a mathematical physicist, well known for his interdisciplinary research, and 19 knighted by Queen Victoria in 1866.
+Lord Kelvin coined the term thermodynamics, a science more 20 fully developed by Maxwell (the same Maxwell of electrodynamics).
+Thus the interdisciplinary nature 21 of science has played many key roles in the development of thermodynamics.
+Lord Rayleigh's book on 22 the theory of sound (Rayleigh, 1896) is a classic text, read even today by those who study acoustics.
+23

-It seems that we have detracted from this venerable interdisciplinary view of science by splitting the disciplines into into smaller parts whenever we perceived a natural educational boundary.
-Reforging these natural connections at some point in the curriculum is essential for the proper training of students, both scientists and engineers.7
+It seems that we have somewhat retracted from this venerable interdisciplinary view of science, by splitting the disciplines into into smaller parts, whenever we perceived a natural educational boundary.
+Reforging these natural connections into the curriculum, is essential for the proper training of STEM students (scientists, mathematicians and engineers).

-4The square root of the ratio of the specific heat capacity at constant pressure to that at constant volume
+&lt;sup>4The square root of the ratio of the specific heat capacity at constant pressure to that at constant volume

-5Lord Kelvin was one of half a dozen interdisciplinary mathematical physicists, all working about the same time, that made a fundamental change in our scientific understanding.
+&lt;sup>5Lord Kelvin was one of half a dozen interdisciplinary mathematical physicists, all working about the same time, that made a fundamental change in our scientific understanding.
 Others include Helmholtz, Stokes, Green, Heaviside, Rayleigh and Maxwell.

-6Thermodynamics is another example of a course that needs reworking along historical lines.
+&lt;sup>6Thermodynamics is another example of a course that needs reworking along historical lines.
+(Kuhn, 1978)

-7Perhaps its time to put the MEP Humpty Dumpty back together.
+&lt;sup>7Perhaps its time to put the MEP Humpty Dumpty back together.